 This paper makes the following contributions.
 We describe and evaluate two novel, synergistic techniques for fault-tolerant routing and structured overlay maintenance in the presence of network outages: annealing routing, an algorithm based on simulated annealing from optimization theory, and tunnel edges, a technique to establish connections between P2P nodes over common neighbors.
 These techniques are fully decentralized, self-configuring and generally applicable to any structured P2P system.
 An implementation of these techniques in IPOP has been demonstrated to operate in actual wide-area PlanetLab deployments as well as in NATed environments with emulated pair-wise outages.
 The effectiveness of these approaches are analyzed for various system configurations with the aid of analytical models, simulation, and data collected from realistic system deployments.
 We demonstrate these techniques significantly improve all-to-all routability (with respect to conventional greedy routing) from 90% to over 99% at 70% probability of successful pair-wise connections.
-We also report on results from realistic NAT-constrained environments through experiments which demonstrate the benefit of annealing routing and tunnel edges to improve connectivity within nodes of a 180-node WOW Condor [22] pool, increasing the fraction of reported worker nodes from 88% to 100% at 81%probability of successful pair-wise connections.
+We also simulated a 1000 node network consisting of varying fraction of public nodes and well-studied distributions of NAT types.
+We observed that when 70% of the nodes are behind different types of NATs (including non-traversable NATs), the described techniques improved routability from less than 95% to over 99%.
+We also report on results from realistic NAT-constrained environments through experiments which demonstrate the benefit of annealing routing and tunnel edges to improve connectivity within nodes of a 180-node WOW Condor [21] pool, increasing the fraction of reported worker nodes from 88% to 100% at 81% probability of successful pair-wise connections.

 The rest of the paper is organized as follows.
-In Section 2, we overview several sources of connectivity constraints found in wide-area environments for deployment of desktop grids and collaborative environments.
-In Section 3 we qualitatively describe the impact of incorrect routing on the functioning of WOW distributed systems.
-We then describe a fault-tolerant annealing routing algorithm that can route messages to their correct destinations, even in the presence of missing overlay links (Section 4.1).
-In Section 4.2, we describe a technique that allows tunneling of overlay links over connections to other nodes and the implementation of this technique in IPOP.
-In Section 5, we quantify the improvement in structured routing using these two techniques through simulations.
-We describe our implementation of tunnel edges in the IPOP system in Section 6.
-In Section 7, we describe experiments that demonstrate the operation of IPOP in connectivity constrained environments.
-We discuss related work in Section 8, and conclude the paper in Section 9.
+In Sect.
+2, we overview several sources of connectivity constraints found in wide-area environments for deployment of desktop grids and collaborative environments.
+In Sect.
+3 we qualitatively describe the impact of incorrect routing on the functioning of WOW distributed systems.
+We then describe a fault-tolerant annealing routing algorithm that can route messages to their correct destinations, even in the presence of missing overlay links (Sect.
+4.1).
+In Sect.
+4.2, we describe a technique that allows tunneling of overlay links over connections to other nodes and the implementation of this technique in IPOP.
+In Sect.
+5, we quantify the improvement in structured routing using these two techniques through simulations.
+We describe our implementation of tunnel edges in the IPOP system in Sect.
+6. In Sect.
+7, we describe experiments that demonstrate the operation of IPOP in connecFig.
+1 Illustration of the connectivity-constrained wide-area deployment scenario targeted by deployments of the IPOP P2P system tivity constrained environments.
+We discuss related work in Sect.
+9, and conclude the paper in Sect.
+10.